Walter Carroll: Student and early lectureships

 In 1888, Carroll (on the advice of Pugh) joined Owens College (later to become part of the Victoria University of Manchester) where he studied advanced music theory with Henry Hiles.
 In 1890, in the absence of a Music degree at Manchester, Carroll entered for the external Mus.
-B. degree of the Durham University.
+B. degree of Durham University.
 This was also the first year of the Durham Mus.
 B. examinations and Carroll was successful along with another local candidate, George Pritchard.
 On the recommendation of Hiles, Carroll was appointed Lecturer in Music to the Training Students, Owens College Day Training College for Teachers.
 In October 1892, Carroll was appointed Singing Master in both departments of the Manchester Day Training College and Organist and Choirmaster at St. Clement's Church, Greenheys, Manchester.

 In 1893 (on the recommendation of Charles Hallé who had seen his Two Sonatinas, composed the previous year) he became a lecturer in harmony at the newly formed Royal Manchester College of Music and held chairs at the college of harmony and composition (1904-1920), replacing Henry Hiles on the latter's retirement, and of the art of teaching (1909-1920).
 In addition to these, Carroll was appointed Lecturer in Harmony at the University of Manchester in July 1904.
 Carroll was elected Dean of the Faculty of Music in 1910.

 Postgraduate

 In 1894, Carroll studied at Manchester University for the newly established Mus.
-B. degree and he was awarded this is 1896.
-In 1900 he became the first student to gain by examination, the degree of Mus.
+B. degree and he was awarded this in 1896.
+In 1900 he became the first student to gain, by examination, the degree of Mus.
 D from Manchester University.

 Carroll started a training course for music teachers in 1907 and was appointed music adviser by the Manchester Education Committee in 1918.
 He gave up all his other work in 1920 to concentrate on music for children.
 Carroll regularly visited and advised teachers in about four hundred schools, lecturing on the teaching of singing, instrumental music, and music appreciation.
 The city's education department had decided that children with no musical training should have a chance to perform.
 The Manchester Children's Choir was therefore formed in 1925 by Carroll from elementary schools in the area.
-The choir existed from 1925-1939 and gave concerts, usually in local town halls, during Civic Week.
+The choir existed from 1925–1939 and gave concerts, usually in local town halls, during Civic Week.
 The concerts with the Halle lasted from 1929 until Walter Carroll's retirement in 1935.
 This choir performed on the famous 1929 recording of Nymphs and Shepherds.